KuroKen91/KuroKen91/README.md

 ## Hi, I'm Ken 👋

-I'm recent coding boot camp graduate currently employed at Rakuten!
+A coding boot camp graduate currently employed at Rakuten!
 Outside of work, I'm a lover of exercise, cycling, finance, computer hardware, video games and all things entertainment! 😄

 ## Skillset